 In collaboration with Amnesty International, we presented a theatrical route through the slavery past of Amsterdam, Amsterdam: De Swarte Bocht.
 The performances took place daily from October 21 to October 27 at various locations in Amsterdam, including the Brouwersgracht and the Amnesty House.
-For two hours, the audience was guided on foot and by boat to places where theatrical scenes take place that give an image of the slavery past of Amsterdam.
+For two hours, the audience was guided on foot and by boat to places where theatrical scenes took place that gave an image of the slavery past of Amsterdam.

 Ten years ago, Theatre Embassy made an illustrious project Slavery Moment NU on the NDSM site in Amsterdam with the theme of slavery history.
-A decade after this location performance, Theater Embassy returns with a renewed version adapted to the city of Amsterdam and the canal belt.
+A decade after this location performance, Theater Embassy returned with a renewed version adapted to the city of Amsterdam and the canal belt.

 Partner organization: Amnesty International Amsterdam

 Participating Organizations: Amnesty International, Bert Barten and Tineke Storteboom, Carl Haarnack, Daan Bronkhorst, Okke ten Hove, Zeeuws archief, Nieuw Media Platform, Amsterdam boat events, Foryouandyourcostumer

 Finances: Mondriaan fonds, Voor de kunst, Theatre Embassy.

 Watch on youtube